paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #177

-**Texto original:**
-An entertainment company is using Amazon DynamoDB to store media metadata.
-The application is read-intensive and experiencing delays.
-The company does not have staff to handle additional operational overhead and needs to improve the performance efficiency of DynamoDB without reconfiguring the application.
-What should a solutions architect recommend to meet this requirement?

-**Tradução:**
 Uma empresa de entretenimento está usando o Amazon DynamoDB para armazenar metadados de mídia.
 A aplicação é intensiva em leitura e está enfrentando atrasos.
 A empresa não possui equipe para lidar com o overhead operacional adicional e precisa melhorar a eficiência do desempenho do DynamoDB sem reconfigurar a aplicação.
 O que um arquiteto de soluções deve recomendar para atender a esse requisito?